|HMRC Reference:Notice 204A (October 2012)||View Change History|

 For information on what you should do if you disagree with any conditions we impose, see section 12.

 Yes.
 HMRC can revoke or vary the terms of your approval immediately at any time for reasonable cause.
+For example, where appropriate due diligence checks are not being carried out (see section 16).

 If HMRC revokes your approval we will inform you in writing giving the reasons for our action.